-$$\mathbf{L} = \log{10} \left[\frac{1}{n} \sum{i=2}^{n} \frac{1}{2} \mathbf{10}^{\mathbf{8}{i}} \right] \tag{1}$$ where: L= surrounding local abundance, n= number of adjacent cells, A= categorical abundance, i= abundance category index.
-The log scaled abundance categories in the adjacent cells are back transformed to the mid-points of the relevant categories; these are averaged and re-transformed to the log scale.
-For models based on presence-absence data, the spatial autocovariate used the same equation, except that the abundance categories (A_i) were converted to binary (presence-absence) data.
-Models were fitted using ten-fold cross validation to reduce SAC between training and test data and to minimise over-fitting.
+$$L = \log{10} \left[ \frac{1}{n} \sum{i}^{n} \frac{1}{2} 10^{A{i}} \right]$$ eqn 1 where L = surrounding local abundance, n = number of adjacent cells, A = categorical abundance, i = abundance category index.
+The logscaled abundance categories in the adjacent cells are back-transformed to the mid-points of the relevant categories; these are averaged and retransformed to the log scale.
+For models based on presence-absence data, the spatial autocovariate used the same equation, except that the abundance categories $(A_i)$ were converted to binary (presence-absence) data.
+Models were fitted using 10-fold cross-validation to reduce SAC between training and test data and to minimize overfitting.
 We used correlograms to compare autocorrelation in the model residuals with autocorrelation present in the raw data.
 Correlograms plot a measure of spatial autocorrelation, Moran's I (Moran 1950), between grid cells as a function of the distance between them (Fortin & Dale.
 2005; Dormann et al. 2007; Kissling & Carl 2008).
 A value of zero of Moran's I for within model residuals indicates an absence of spatial autocorrelation.
 Therefore, a significant deviation from zero suggests that the model is not adequately accounting for spatial autocorrelation (Dormann et al. 2007).
-Here, we note that all of our models showed substantial reductions in residual spatial autocorrelation when compared to that present in the raw data (see supporting information figure s1).
-R code to implement species abundance and distribution modelling using the party package, along with code to calculate the spatial autocovariate term is available in the supporting information.
+Here, we note that all of our models showed substantial reductions in residual spatial autocorrelation when compared to that present in the raw data (see Fig. S1).
+R code to implement species abundance and distribution modelling using the party package, along with code to calculate the spatial autocovariate term is available in the Supporting Information.

 Predictions of the probability of a species occurring at each abundance class were based on the number of votes for each class from the 1000 classifiers that comprised each forest (Robnik-Sikonja 2004).
-Predicted probability across the abundance classes are summed to give a predicted probability of occurrence, whilst predicted ordinal abundance are based on the class with the majority vote.
-Ordinal predictions from the distribution model based on abundance data were converted to presence-absence data to enable a direct comparison to recorded presenceabsence data.
+Predicted probability across the abundance classes are summed to give a predicted probability of occurrence, whilst predicted ordinal abundance is based on the class with the majority vote.
+Ordinal predictions from the distribution model based on abundance data were converted to presence-absence data to enable a direct comparison to recorded presence-absence data.

-Model fits of simulated presence-absences derived from the abundance (after conversion to presence-absence data) and presence-absence models to observed presence-absence data were assessed using three methods, which included measures of both model calibration and discrimination.
+Model fits of simulated presence-absences derived from the abundance (after conversion to presence-absence data) and presenceabsence models to observe presence-absence data were assessed using three methods, which included measures of both model calibration and discrimination.
 We used two measures of discrimination, which indicate the ability of a model to discriminate between species presence and absence.
-First, the kappa statistic measures model accuracy whilst correcting for accuracy expected to occur by chance (Cohen 1960); we used this on the simulated occurrences from the cross validated datasets.
-Kappa is the most widely used measure of discrimination and performance for presence-absence models (Manel, Williams & Ormerod 2001; Pearson, Dawson & Liu 2004; Segurado & Araújo 2004; Allouche, Tsoar & Kadmon 2006) but is criticised for being inherently dependent on prevalence and the often arbitrary choice of threshold value (Allouche, Tsoar & Kadmon 2006; Freeman & Moisen 2008).
-Our second measure of discrimination, therefore, was a threshold independent measure of model performance, the area under the receiver operating characteristic (ROC) curve (AUC) (Manel, Williams & Ormerod 2001; Thuiller 2003; Brotons et al. 2004).
+First, the kappa statistic measures model accuracy whilst correcting for accuracy expected to occur by chance (Cohen 1960); we used this on the simulated occurrences from the cross-validated data sets.
+Kappa is the most widely used measure of discrimination and performance for presence-absence models (Manel, Williams & Ormerod 2001; Pearson, Dawson & Liu 2004; Segurado & Araújo 2004; Allouche, Tsoar & Kadmon 2006) but is criticized for being inherently dependent on prevalence and the often arbitrary choice of threshold value (Allouche, Tsoar & Kadmon 2006; Freeman & Moisen 2008).
+Our second measure of discrimination therefore was a threshold-independent measure of model performance, the area under the receiver operating characteristic (ROC) curve (AUC) (Manel, Williams & Ormerod 2001; Thuiller 2003; Brotons et al. 2004).